Isaac Adebayo Adeyemi

 Isaac Adebayo Adeyemi is a Nigerian Professor of Food science and fellow of the Nigerian Academy of Science, elected into the Academy's Fellowship at its annual general meeting held in 2012.

-He is the incumbent Vice chancellor of Bells University of Technology, a privately owned University located in Ota, Ogun State Southwestern Nigeria.
+He was the Vice chancellor of Bells University of Technology, a privately owned University located in Ota, Ogun State Southwestern Nigeria.

 Background

 He obtained a bachelor's degree in Agricultural Biochemistry and Nutrition, from the University of Ibadan in 1972 and doctorate degree in Food science from the University of Leeds, United Kingdom in 1978.

 He began his career in 1973 at the Department of Human Nutrition of the University of Ibadan.